 What is a therapy animal?
 A therapy animal is an animal that provide’s affection and comfort to people who need it.
 They are often used in hospitals, assisted living homes, nursing homes, schools, rehabilitation centers, hospices and other areas to help improve their well-being.
 Therapy animals are not required to be certified and there are many websites that tout certifying your animals as therapy animals but it is for the most part a sales tool to sell “therapy animal tags” which are not accredited and are not regulated.

 A therapy animal is different than a service animal.
 Service animals perform tasks for people with disabilities and have a legal right to accompany their owners into almost any area they need to go.
 In the United States, service animals are legally protected at the federal level by the Americans with Disabilities Act of 1990.
 Therapy animals are not trained to assist specific individuals and do not qualify as service animals under the Americans with Disabilities Act.

 Research indicates that interaction with therapy animals can temporarily affect the release of various neurotransmitters in the brain.
 Oxytocin levels (linked with bonding) and dopamine levels (involved in the reward-motivation system) are increased, while cortisol levels (an immunosuppressant associated with stress) are decreased.
 All of which are very beneficial to the patients.
 My goats gave me a happy distraction, helped me forget that I was in pain and kept me from feeling depressed.
 I want to pass along that gift so that my goats can help others!

-For goat therapy pricing, please contact email@example.com.
+For goat therapy questions, please contact email@example.com.